tejasri14/Question_Answer_GPT-2_vs_BERT/README.md

 Also, with the growing amount of digitized information, having a machine interpret a question and give you answers for it in real-time has lots of applications in the business, legal, healthcare, and entertainment domain.

 In this project, we seek to compare two question-answering models to understand which one is better in a conversational question-answering setting.

+# Example commands to execute the code

+1. Download the zip file of the repo from https://github.com/tejasri14/Question_Answer_GPT-2_vs_BERT
+2. From the repo, upload BERT_question_answering_squad_2.ipynb and GPT_2_question_answering_squad_2.ipynb
+3. Run the notebook

 # Background Work